Brigstock: History

 The village is surrounded by the remnants of the royal forest of Rockingham.

 Brigstock is an ancient settlement, dating back to the Bronze Age or Saxon period.
 Several properties in the village appear in the Domesday Book of 1086, in which Brigstock is referred to as "Brigstoc", and Roman relics have been found in and around the village.
 The village cross, found in the heart of the old village, was erected as a monument after Elizabeth I passed through the village.
 The parish church of St Andrew shows remnants of a tower which is probably 10th-century.

 During the Middle Ages, Brigstock was an administrative hub for the Rockingham Forest, and was granted a market charter in 1426.

 The Grade II* listed Manor House was built as a hunting lodge in a clearing of the Royal forest of Rockingham; in 1890 the house was remodelled by the Victorian architect John Alfred Gotch.

 There was unrest in Brigstock over new deer parks at the house and the royal forest in May 1603.
 The villagers led by Simon Montague and Mr Chany tried to stop labourers cutting timber in the park.
 Next the village women protested at workmen clearing trees and brush in the park.
 Chany went to London to argue that Simon Montague ought to be keeper of the King's deer.
 The protestors let the deer out of the parks at Brigstock into Farming Wood in Rockingham Forest and Geddington Woods.

 The first school in the village was endowed in the 17th century, and whilst that building no longer stands, the historic centre of the village contains buildings from the 17th and 18th centuries.
 There are 49 listed properties in the village.
 Brigstock is one of the largest villages in the region.

-The tomb of Robert Vernon, 1st Baron Lyveden (1800-1873), a Liberal Party politician, is located within the church of St Andrew.
+The tomb of Robert Vernon, 1st Baron Lyveden (1800–1873), a Liberal Party politician, is located within the church of St Andrew.

-Much of the village has been owned by the Solesbury family since the mid-1800s and is said to be the location of the famous family vault.
-Today the Solesbury family still maintain a presence in the village but since the early 2000s have shifted their business interests into grocery retail throughout East Northamptonshire.